The Stress of Moving Countries: Find a Property That Allows You to Be Yourself

 Finding The Right Home

 “To me, finding the right home means finding the right nest or refuge to create that safe space of comfort and familiarity.
 People can move through these (new) experiences knowing they have their home to go back to each day.
 The emphasis is really on creating a home rather than just choosing a space because that creates a safe haven in our minds and allows our physiological response to relax."
-“There is so much opportunity to experience something different or new when we move to a new place, so finding a property that allows us to be ourselves is important.”
+“There is so much opportunity to experience something different or new when we move to a new place, so finding a property (preferably through a reputable overseas property agent) that allows us to be ourselves is important.”
 For Erin, being able to continue working was an important element that helped her maintain her identity - it was familiar and safe, but also challenging and maintained her connection with professionalism.

 Counselling & Healing